Elizabeth Cady Stanton: National American Woman Suffrage Association

 The Fifteenth Amendment was ratified in 1870, removing much of the original reason for the split in the women's suffrage movement.
 As early as 1875, Anthony began urging the NWSA to focus more tightly on women's suffrage instead of a variety of women's issues, which brought it closer to the AWSA's approach.
 The rivalry between the two organizations remained bitter, however, as the AWSA began to decline in strength during the 1880s.

 In the late 1880s, Alice Stone Blackwell, daughter of AWSA leader Lucy Stone, began working to heal the breach among the older generation of leaders.
 Anthony warily cooperated with this effort, but Stanton did not, disappointed that both organizations wanted to focus almost exclusively on suffrage.
-She wrote to a friend that, "Lucy & Susan alike see suffrage only.
+She wrote to a friend: "Lucy & Susan alike see suffrage only.
 They do not see women's religious & social bondage, neither do the young women in either association, hence they may as well combine."

 In 1890, the two organizations merged as the National American Woman Suffrage Association (NAWSA).
 At Anthony's insistence, Stanton accepted its presidency despite her unease at the direction of the new organization.
 In her speech at the founding convention, she urged it to work on a broad range of women's issues and called for it to include all races, creeds and classes, including "Mormon, Indian and black women."

 The day after she was elected president, Stanton sailed to her daughter's home in England, where she stayed for eighteen months, leaving Anthony effectively in charge.
 When Stanton declined reelection to the presidency at the 1892 convention, Anthony was elected to that post.

 In 1892, Stanton delivered the speech that became known as The Solitude of Self three different times in as many days, twice to Congressional committees and once as her final address to the NAWSA.